appsemble/appsemble/docs/03-guide/notifications.md

 ## Resource notifications

-As previously mentioned, it’s possible to automate sending out notification when certain events such as resource creation or update happens.
+As previously mentioned, it’s possible to automate sending out notification when certain events such as resource creation or an update happens.

 This can be done by using resource hooks.
 Resource hooks are special events that are triggered when certain changes happen like creating a new resource.
 One such hook is the `notifications` hook.